JonathanScialpi/CorDapp_Fuzzer/README.md

 # CorDapp Fuzzer CLI 1.0.0
-The purpose of this project is to create an applicatoin which can identify input validation errors.
+The purpose of this project is to create an application which can identify input validation errors.
 The integrity of a DLT app is based on the accuracy of the ledger.
 Therefore all payloads given to a flow should be as close to perfect as possible in order for a flow to successfully write to ledger.
 By using fuzzed inputs, we can see where a CorDapp's flows and/or Contract logic is lacking sufficient logical checks.